 I was chatting with a friend yesterday about some verses in 2 Corinthians where Paul is talking about the thorn in his flesh actually keeping him closer to Jesus.
-I immediately thought of my time during out wait for our kids as a time that I was closer to Jesus than ever before because I needed him so much.
-Then my mind moved to current day life.
-I was thinking about what keeps me longing for him more, and my first thought was parenting.
+I immediately thought of the time that we waited for our kids to come home from Haiti.
+It was a time that I was closer to Jesus than ever before because I needed Him so much.
+Then my mind moved to present day life.
+I was thinking about what keeps me longing for Him more, and my first thought was parenting.

-I want my kids to see Jesus in me so much, and yet so many times I feel as they only see the sin in me.
+I want my kids to see Jesus in me so much and yet so many times, I feel as they only see the sin in me.
 (Maybe my kids are what God is using to show me my blazing sin!!! – There’s a thought!!)
 The sins that don’t come out in public.
-The ones that doesn’t show up on a stage.
-The sins that doesn’t speak up on a podcast.
+The ones that don’t show up on a stage.
+The sins that don’t speak up on a podcast.
 They get to see my struggles and my insecurities up close and personal.

-My encouragement for all of us momma’s today (speaking to myself mainly here, but thought I’d include you as well in case you are feeling like me today!) is to keep on needing Jesus.
-Parenting is not something that I want to do well so that I can get a gold star at the end of my days, but I want to parent well because I want my kids to love Jesus well.
+My encouragement for all of us momma’s today (speaking to myself mainly here, but thought I’d include you as well in case you are feeling like me today!) is this: Keep on needing Jesus.
+Parenting is not something that I want to do well so that I can get a gold star at the end of my days.
+I want to parent well because I want my kids to love Jesus well.
 End of story.
 Nothing else.

 I’ve heard it said before that the mark of a true believer is not one that never sins, but one that constantly is fighting the sin.
 I’m here to say that the mark of a great momma is not one that does it all perfectly, but one that is constantly fighting for more of Jesus to overflow from her.
 That is what I want my kids to see.
 Jesus.